rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 ## Create a New Project

 Before we get started, create a new Django project.
-For the rest of this article, we’ll be building a website for the fictitious company “Django Consultants”.
+For the rest of this article, we'll be building a website for the fictitious company “Django Consultants”.

 ``` bash